riyageorgek/riyageorgek.github.io/_tabs/projects.md

 ---

+## 🗣️ Real-Time AI Voice Agent for Telecom Outbound and Inbound Calls
+📅 2025 | 🏢 Innovation Incubator Advisory
+- Focusing on a Real-Time Voice Agent system for outbound and inbound telecom communication leveraging Livekit to initiate and manage real-time audio calls to users.
+-	Integrated Amazon Nova Sonic speech to speech model to dynamically generate conversational responses during calls.
+Used knowledge base for real time retrieval of telecom data.
+-	System can deliver information and interacts live with users to resolve follow-up queries.
+Designed voice workflows with prompt engineering for natural, human-like interaction tailored to telecom use cases.
+- **Technologies:** Python, Livekit, Amazon Bedrock, Boto3, FastAPI.

+---

 ## 🤖 AI-Powered Telecom Chatbot
 📅 2024-25 | 🏢 Innovation Incubator Advisory
 - Focusing on developing an AI-powered telecom chatbot to automate customer support and query resolution.